Lackawanna County assistance programs.

 Credit repair, counseling, and debt programs in Lackawanna County

 Consumer Credit Counseling Service of NE PA - Many housing and credit programs are offered by the non-profit.
-For example, they provide a debt management program, a utility repayment plan, an emergency mortgage assistance program, educational seminars and services, and a full range of HUD approved housing and foreclosure counseling services.
+For example, they provide a debt management program, a utility repayment plan, an emergency mortgage assistance program, educational seminars and services, and a full range of HUD approved housing as well as foreclosure counseling services.
 Dial (570) 602-2227.
 Also click here for more on Pennsylvania HUD agencies.

 Financial Assistance for paying bills